-Effective feral goat management utilises all the available control measures that are feasible on your property.
-Every individual feral goat should be exposed to as many different control measures as possible making your property a feral goat hostile environment.
+Effective feral goat management utilises all the available control measures that are suitable on your property.
+Every individual feral goat should be exposed to as many different control measures as possible making your property a feral goat unfriendly environment.

 You will need to consider seasonal movements of feral goats and access to areas where feral goats are feeding and living.
-Drier times when water is limited often concentrate goats around water sources making mustering, trapping or shooting more efficient.
+In drier times when water is limited, feral goats often congregate around water sources making mustering, trapping or shooting more efficient.